-1st Africa Climate Summit opens as hard-hit continent of 1.3 billion demands more say and financing
+The first Africa Climate Summit opens as hard-hit continent of 1.3B demands more say and financing

 “When the apocalypse happens, it will happen for all of us,” Ruto warned.

-AP journalist Desmond Tiro in Nairobi, Kenya, contributed to this report.
+Associated Press writer Desmond Tiro contributed to this report.